Raising Bilingual Children – Mistakes Parents Make

 2. Assuming TV will teach your child a language

-If your child has a basic understanding already, then sure some TV can help improve it, however speaking, reading, and playing with your child is the best method.
+If your child has a basic understanding already, then TV and other media such as apps can surely improve it, however speaking, reading, and playing with your child is the best method.

 3. Buying expensive toys and materials

 The main thing is using them in the right way to encourage conversation with you.
-Books are fantastic for this, reading to your child is one of the best ways to build their vocabulary and aid in their comprehension.
+Reading books are fantastic for this, reading to your child is one of the best ways to build their vocabulary and aid in their comprehension.

 4. Correcting your child too much

 By correcting your child every time they make a mistake you are stopping the flow of talking and disrupting them.

 5. Not being Consistent

 If you have a plan, make sure you stick to it.
-Whichever bilingual parenting method you use, be consistent with it.
+Whichever language strategy you use, whether it be OPOL, Minority Language At Home or another method, be consistent with it.
 Just like anything in life, practice makes perfect.

 6. Thinking it is too late

 Never think it is too late!
 There are many things you can do to introduce a new language and give them enough exposure for them to become bilingual.